Shared Ownership Pros and Cons

 Shared Ownership is an alternative home ownership scheme which gives first time buyers, and those that do not currently own a home, the opportunity to purchase a share in a new build or resales property.

 Also referred to as part buy/part rent, Shared Ownership allows buyers to purchase a share of a home – usually between 25% and 75%.
 Purchasers will pay a mortgage on the share that they own, and a below-market-value rent on the remainder to a housing association, along with any service charge and ground rent.
-As the purchaser only needs a mortgage for the share they own, the amount of money required for a deposit is much lower compared to purchasing a property outright.
+As the purchaser only needs a mortgage for the share they own, the amount of money required for a deposit is often much lower compared to purchasing a property outright.

 - Shared Ownership allows you to get on the property ladder as an owner-occupier, offering long-term stability without overstretching yourself.